 When Should I Get a Brooder?

 Sharing your home with a clutch of chicks is a truly amazing experience, and it all starts with having a good brooder for them.
-It’ll ensure they’re healthy and safe from predators.
-You’ll also get lots of hands on experience with your new pets!
+It’ll ensure they’re healthy and safe.
+You’ll also get lots of hands-on experience with your new pets!